filecoin-project/lotus-docs/README.md

 1. Open [localhost:1313](http://localhost:1313/) in your browser.
 1. Close the local server with `CTRL` + `c`.
 1. To restart the local server, run `npm start` from within the `lotus-docs` folder.
-1. To publish the site run: `npm run build`.
+1. Run `npm run build` to publish the site.
 The project will be built and saved to the `public` folder.

 ## License